locdinh1/nodetest/README.md

 #A Node Test

-This is a Node JS test which display a form, validate users inputs and save data into MongoDB.
+This is a Node JS test which displays a form, validates user inputs and save data into MongoDB.

 ## Approach

-This test has been written in TDD using MVP structure.
+This test has been written in TDD using MVC structure.

-I have taken following step to build this project:
+I have taken following steps to build this project:

 1. Setup the skeleton ie: folder structure, server.js, routes etc...